Fall 2015 Enrollment

 Intercultural Affairs & Inclusive Programming

 The College’s Office of Intercultural Affairs & Inclusive Programming provides leadership and direction for the development of educational, cultural, and social programs.
-These programs enhance intercultural understanding while fostering the College’s mission to help students acquire the knowledge, skills, attitudes, and values necessary to live and work in a changing, diverse, and fragile world.
+These programs enhance intercultural understanding, all while fostering the College’s mission to help students acquire the knowledge, skills, attitudes, and values necessary to live and work in a changing, diverse, and fragile world.

-The staff in the Office of Counseling Services understands that a student’s college experience may present personal and transitional challenges, as well as opportunities for growth.
+The staff in the Office of Counseling Services understands that a student’s college experience may present personal and transitional challenges—as well as opportunities for growth.
 These counseling services are designed to promote a holistic view of wellness in mind, body, and spirit.

 Starting from day one during freshmen orientation, LVC students are deeply committed to service that benefits the community, averaging more than 20,000 service hours each academic year.
 For the past four years, The Valley was named to the U.S. President’s Higher Education Community Service Honor Roll.
 Students can support a variety of community-service organizations, and several students have even started new partnerships.

 Office of Community Service and Volunteerism

 The Office of Community Service and Volunteerism supports the College’s mission of service and new strategic plan, Envision 2020, which places value on “service, sustainability, and civic engagement.”
 LVC grants students three community service awards—bronze, silver, and gold—that can be included in a student’s personal profile for prospective viewers to see.

 LVC student volunteers in the Lebanon Valley Education Partnership (LVEP) partner with students in the Lebanon School District to encourage them to study, stay in school, and aspire to attend college.
 LVC mentors take their mentees on field trips and invite them to campus for fun and educational events.